jgraph/www.diagrams.net-source/doc/getting-started-editor.md

 Draw your diagram by placing, connecting and styling shapes on the drawing canvas in the middle of the editor.
 The drawing canvas displays a grid by default to help you align and space shapes neatly.

+* **Pan the drawing canvas** with the scroll bars, or right-click/middle-click in an empty area on the drawing canvas and drag to move the canvas around.
+Use the mouse scroll wheel to move the canvas vertically.
+* **Zoom in and out** using the Zoom In/Zoom Out tools in the toolbar, or hold down ``Ctrl`` on Windows, or ``Cmd`` on macOS and use the scroll wheel to zoom into and out of the drawing canvas.
+This does not change the size of your diagram.

 **Tip:** Enable the rulers via the _View_ menu.

 <img src="/assets/img/blog/drawing-canvas.png" style="width=100%;max-width:400px;;height:auto;" alt="The drawing canvas of diagrams.net">